sphinx-contrib/confluencebuilder/doc/directives.rst

     .. rst:directive:option:: server-name: name
         :type: string

-        The name of the JIRA server to link with.
+        The name of the Jira server to link with.
 When set, the option ``server-id`` needs to be set and the option ``server`` cannot be set.

         .. code-block:: rst